harryjmoss/particle_transformer/user_documentation/weaver_code_review.md

 - there's even a `--profile` flag which "run(s) the profiler".
   - this actually uses the torch profiler!

-The main function is really bloated and quite messy.
-Loads of flags.
-Training loop demarcated by a comment.
+The main function is a little bloated and hard to follow, using multiple boolean flags to define behaviour in a single function.
+The training loop is demarcated by a comment, inside a boolean-scoped block.

 Adding the `--profile` flag to our default training command locally (MacOS, M3 chip) results in an output like this: